spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/02-deploy-virtual-cluster.md

 - You can operate with admin-level privileges while ensuring strong isolation.
 - Virtual clusters reduce operational overhead and improve resource utilization.

-Follow steps below to enable and deploy a virtual cluster.
+Use the followings steps to deploy a virtual cluster.

 # Prerequisites